BoardRoom People Expertise: Payroll Client Story

 • biodiesel blends.

-Here is our step-by-step guide for how to register a business in Singapore:
+Here is our step-by-step guide for how to start and register a business in Singapore:

-The two most common company types for businesses operating in Singapore are:
+The most common types of business structures operating in Singapore are:

-2. Foreign Company Office: Foreign companies can register in Singapore as either a representative office or a branch office.
+• Foreign Company Office: Established outside of Singapore, foreign companies can register in the country to start either a representative office, which is not for business purposes, or a branch office.
 Neither option creates a separate legal entity, however, so all liability extends to the parent company.

 Your company must avoid choosing a name that is: